 You look around, find the right piece, and pick a fabric you love that serves your style and function needs.
 But when it arrives, it’s just not right in your room.

 But it looked so great in the showroom.
 What gives?

-Today we’ll channel your inner-merchandiser.
-They’re the folks that make your favorite furniture store feel so put together and homey, that help you envision how a new piece can look in your space.
+Today we’ll channel your inner merchandiser.
+They’re the folks that make your favorite furniture store feel so put together and homey.
+They help you envision how a new piece can look in your space.

 Except that their space isn’t your space.